 Looks Like Diamonds

 One of the positive qualities of moissanite is its resemblance to natural or lab-grown diamonds at first sight, hard to decipher by the untrained eye without magnification or identification processes.
+This durable gemstone offers brilliance and sparkle, rivaling that of a diamond, and serves as an affordable alternative to diamonds, perfect for engagement rings and other fine jewelry.

 As Hard as Diamonds